 "Moussaka tastes a lot better than it looks," the widow assured with a smile, noticing my hesitant expression as I stared at the layers of ground meat and eggplant.
 "But I've no objection if you'd prefer to skip the main course and head straight for dessert," the Widow Black said with a playful grin upon her attractive face.
 Her brow was raised in a flirtatious manner as she removed her frock coat and draped it over the back of her chair.

 My arms behind my back in an authoritative manner, I said, "Are you trying to seduce me?"
 I watched as the widow only smiled as she approached me at the door.
 She was close enough to me that I could feel the warmth of her body beside mine.
 I gazed down at the widow's plump red lips as if they were forbidden fruit.
 "Because I'll have you know that I am very easy to seduce."
 She began twiddling the strings on my shirt.
 A flame swelled inside of me as I tried to resist her beguiling ways.
 Alas, my attempt was in vain.
 Our warm bodies drew so close that I could feel her heaving bosom against me.
 Submitting entirely to the widow's seduction, hungrily I joined my lips with hers.
 With a mischievous grin, the Widow Black clutched my hands inside of hers and guided me to her bed for an evening of passionate love making that I would not soon forget.
+Chapter 5 I awoke later that night, alone and exceedingly groggy, as if I'd just drank myself senseless.
+Everything was a blur as I did my drunkard's dance.
+Stumbling about, I jammed my toe on the leg of a bronze-framed chair.
+Loudly I cursed, and then sluggishly gathered up my strewn clothing from off the floor.
+I had just finished dressing myself when the door to the captain's cabin opened casually.
+The Widow Black stood in the doorway, fully dressed and fully surprised.
+She slammed shut the door behind her and went for my gun holster that I had previously discarded in a heap on a chair cushion.
+The widow armed herself with my flintlock pistol, her index finger against the trigger as she aimed the barrel at me.
+The captain of the notorious Paragon did not seem like one who frightened easily, and so the entire situation was very baffling to me on many levels.

 "Impossible!" exclaimed the widow with genuine disbelief in her voice.
 "No man has ever resisted my immobilizing bite," she hissed, her once frosty blue eyes fading to solid blackness.
 Cautiously the Widow Black approached me, the pistol still firmly in her hand.
 "What are you?"
 Fear and curiosity still managed to gleam inside her seemingly empty eyes.